hundifops/hundifops.github.io/README.md

 ## Cody Wiley

 I am a college student attending _New River Community and Technical College_ and studying **Cybersecurity**.
-As a firm believer that research should be open source and available to anyone wanting to enter the world of **Cybersecurity** and **Programming**, most of my research and practice code will be available on GitHub.
+As a firm believer that science should be open source and available to anyone wanting to enter the world of **Cybersecurity** and **Programming**, most of my research and practice code will be available on GitHub.

 ## Education